Cyber Forensics

 USB Forensics: Detection & Investigation

-Universal Serial Bus flash drives, commonly known as USB flash drives are the most common storage devices which can be found as evidence in Digital Forensics Investigation.
-The digital forensic investigation involves following a defined procedure for investigation which needs to be performed in such a manner that the evidence isn’t destroyed.
+Digital Forensics Investigators commonly find Universal Serial Bus flash drives, known as USB flash drives, as the most common storage devices used as evidence.
+Investigators must follow a defined procedure for the investigation and conduct it in such a manner that they do not destroy the evidence.
 So, let us get started with the Forensics Investigation of USB.

 Table of Contents